23 Oct 2025

 What Is the Anxious-Avoidant Attachment Style?

 The anxious-avoidant attachment style, sometimes called fearful-avoidant or disorganised attachment, describes people who crave closeness yet feel unsafe when it happens.
 It’s one of the most conflicted insecure attachment patterns: a constant tension between the need for connection and the urge to pull away.
-This pattern usually forms in childhood through inconsistent or emotionally distant caregiving, when moments of affection are mixed with rejection.
-Over time, the child learns that love can be both comforting and dangerous.
+Though sometimes called an anxious avoidant attachment disorder, it’s not a clinical diagnosis but a learned pattern.

 Compared with other styles, anxious individuals fear abandonment, avoidant ones fear loss of autonomy, while anxious-avoidant people fear both rejection and engulfment.
-This inner conflict often leads to unstable, emotionally charged relationships that repeat the same push–pull cycle.
+This inner conflict often leads to unstable8, emotionally charged relationships that repeat the same push–pull cycle.

 Signs and Traits of Anxious-Avoidant Attachment